Learning Encodings by Maximizing State Distinguishability: Variational Quantum Error Correction: Learning Error Correction Codes

 The motivation behind this definition is to find an encoding operation that minimizes the loss of distinguishability between quantum states after a noise channel.
 By keeping the lost trace distance as small as possible, we ensure that sufficient information is preserved for the subsequent recovery operation.
 Based on this, we define the \emph{distinguishability loss}.
 Since we do not know in advance which states we need to encode, the encoding operation should work effectively for arbitrary pure states.
 We are usually concerned with the worst-case scenario, defining the \emph{worst-case distinguishability loss} as

 For practical optimization, evaluating the worst-case loss is challenging because it involves a maximization over an infinite set of state pairs.
 In principle, it is possible to use techniques from semi-definite programming~\cite{skrzypczyk2023semidefinite}, but it is hard to obtain guarantees for the efficiency of finding the solution.
-Alternatively, under certain restrictions on ansätze and noise models, one can try to come up with efficient optimization-based evaluation methods, as e.g.\ proposed for the \emph{recoverable quantum information}~\cite{fosel2018reinforcement}.
-However, we empirically found that the worst-case formulation also has the drawback that employing it as a loss function leads to severe instabilities in the training procedure, which aligns with findings from classical machine learning~\cite{hastie2009elements,bassily2020stability}.
+Moreover, we empirically found that the worst-case formulation also has the drawback that employing it as a loss function leads to severe instabilities in the training procedure, which aligns with findings from classical machine learning~\cite{hastie2009elements,bassily2020stability}.
 To address this, we define the \emph{average-case distinguishability loss as}

 where $\,d\nu$ denotes the integration over the Haar measure of pure quantum states~\cite{sommers2004statistical}.
 However, computing this integral is again impractical due to the continuous nature of the state space.
 Therefore, we use a two-design approximation~\cite{ambainis2007quantum} on the Hilbert space $\mathcal{H}^{\otimes k}$, where $k$ is the number of data qubits.
 This approximation uses a finite set $\mathcal{S}$ of states that for a two-design~\cite{dankert2009exact}, allowing to approximate the average-case loss as